JetBrains/JetBrainsRuntime/.github/README.md

 * **Improved font rendering**, **keyboard input** (such as shortcuts and multinational keyboards), **HiDPI** and **accessibility** support.
 * **Robust desktop experience**: GUI-related fixes often reach JetBrains Runtime much earlier than the corresponding version of OpenJDK.
+* Additional capabilities that are made available to applications through [JBR API](https://github.com/JetBrains/JetBrainsRuntimeApi) services such as, for example, the ability to wrap a native graphics texture into `java.awt.Image`.

 ## Products Built on JetBrains Runtime
 * [Android Studio](https://developer.android.com/studio).
 The official IDE for Google's Android operating system.